 Go back to school or learn on the job

-I was accepted into the number one human-computer interaction grad school program in the US.
+I was accepted into the world's top human-computer interaction (HCI) grad program.
 But was I ready to quit my job, take on more debt, and return to school?

 Go back to school or learn on the job